2qx/future-bitcoin-cash/packages/app/src/routes/faq/+page.md

 Each Future BCH *series* has a block number in the ticker.

-This number denotes the time when the series matures; it's when the vault opens for redemptions.
-The future time is measured in blocks.
+This number denotes the **time** when the series matures, or opens for redemptions.
+The future time is measured in absolute blocks on-chain.

-So FBCH-1000000 can be redeemed after block 1,000,000 is mined.
+So FBCH-1000000 can be redeemed after the 1,000,000th block is mined.
 In 2027, all the FBCH-1000000 can be swapped 1:1 for BCH held in [the 1000000 FBCH vault](https://futurebitcoin.cash/v?block=1000000).

 Blocks are the base time unit of blockchains.
 On average, a block is mined every 10 minutes.
 There are about 1000 blocks per week and 52500 blocks per year.
 A million blocks is about 19 years.